weitong/SQL-Beanstalk/README.md

 ## License ##

 ---------------------------
-**SQL Beans** is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.
+**SQL Beantalk** is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.